strimzi/proposals/057-marking-zk-kraft-clusters.md

 # Marking ZooKeeper and KRaft based clusters for KRaft enabled operators

-This proposal is about providing to the Strimzi Cluster Operator a way to "detect" if an Apache Kafka cluster is ZooKeeper or KRaft based when the KRaft feature gate is enabled.
+This proposal is about changing the way the current `UseKRaft` feature gate works.
+It changes the way the Strimzi Cluster Operator handles ZooKeeper and KRaft based clusters when such feature gate is enabled.

 ## Current situation

-Currently, when the `UseKRaft` feature gate is enabled, the operator expects all the Apache Kafka clusters being KRaft-based.
+Currently, when the `UseKRaft` feature gate is enabled (together with the required `KafkaNodePools` one), the operator expects all the already running Apache Kafka clusters being KRaft-based.
+It means that the `Kafka` custom resources are configured together with `KafkaNodePool`(s) with `broker` and `controller` roles.
 There is no way to differentiate between clusters running in ZooKeeper or KRaft mode.
-When a `Kafka` custom resource, configured to use ZooKeeper for metadata, is reconciled, the operator detects it with a missing KRaft controllers configuration logging the following warning:
+When a `Kafka` custom resource is configured to actually use ZooKeeper or it's just badly configured but supposed to be KRaft based, the operator detects it as having a missing KRaft controllers configuration and logs the following warning:

 ```shell
 io.strimzi.operator.common.model.InvalidResourceException: Tha Kafka cluster my-cluster is invalid: [At least one KafkaNodePool with the controller role and at least one replica is required when KRaft mode is enabled]